payne/TMtoday1/README.md

 1. menu item showing just speakers
 1. menu item showing just evaluators
 1. Drop down list for choosing the day (defaults to today or next upcoming meeting)
+1. Menu item linking to github source code
+1. Menu item to display a QR Code that links to the online web page

 Here's a screen grab of the first baby step: